Military dictatorship of Chile: Rise to power

 On 15 April 1973, workers from the El Teniente mining camp had ceased working, demanding higher wages.
 The strike lasted 76 days and cost the government severely in lost revenues.
 One of the strikers, Luis Bravo Morales, was shot dead in Rancagua city.
 On June 29, the Blindados No. 2 tank regiment under the command of Colonel Roberto Souper, attacked La Moneda, Chile's presidential palace.
 Instigated by the neo-fascist organization Fatherland and Liberty, the armoured cavalry soldiers hoped other units would be inspired to join them.
 Instead, armed units led by generals Carlos Prats and Augusto Pinochet quickly put down the coup attempt.
 In late July, 40,000 truckers, squeezed by price controls and rising costs, tied up transportation in a nationwide strike that lasted 37 days, costing the government US$6 million a day.
 Two weeks before the coup, public dissatisfaction with rising prices and food shortages led to protests like the one at the Plaza de la Constitución which had been dispersed with tear gas.
 Allende also clashed with Chile's largest circulation newspaper, the CIA-funded El Mercurio.
 The newspaper was investigated for tax evasion and its director arrested and interviewed.
 The Allende government found it impossible to control inflation, which grew to more than 300 percent by September, further dividing Chileans over the Allende government and its policies.

-Upper- and middle-class right-wing women also played a role in destabilising the Allende government.
+Upper- and middle-class right-wing women also played a role in the opposition against the Allende government.
 They co-ordinated two prominent opposition groups called El Poder Feminino ("female power"), and Solidaridad, Orden y Libertad ("solidarity, order, and freedom").
 The women carried out the ‘March of the Empty Pots and Pans’ in December 1971.

 On August 22, 1973, the Chamber of Deputies passed, by a vote of 81 to 47, a resolution calling for President Allende to respect the constitution.
 The measure failed to obtain the two-thirds majority in the Senate constitutionally required to convict the president of abuse of power, but the resolution still represented a challenge to Allende's legitimacy.
 The military viewed themselves as guarantors of the constitution and elements within the armed forces considered that Allende had lost legitimacy as Chile's leader.
 As a result, reacting to demand for intervention from opponents of the government, the military began planning for a military coup which would ultimately take place on September 11, 1973.
 Contrary to popular belief, Pinochet was not the mastermind behind the coup.
 It was, in fact, naval officers who first decided that military intervention was necessary to remove President Allende from power.
 Army generals were unsure of Pinochet's allegiances, as he had given no prior indication of disloyalty to Allende, and thus was only informed of these plans on the evening of 8 September, just three days before the coup took place.
 On 11 September 1973, the military launched a coup, with troops surrounding La Moneda Palace.
 Allende died that day of suspected suicide.